ronna-s/go-ood/README.md

 In addition, common language that offer inheritance often force you to inherit from a common Object class which is why objects can only be class instances (and can't be just values with methods, like in Go).

 #### The Alan Kay School of OO
-Alan Kay is considered to the person who coined the term Object-Oriented
+Alan Kay is considered to be the person who coined the term Object-Oriented, and he applied his ideas about OO to his language Smalltalk.
+In his mind, an object should take in messages and check if it can handle it or not at runtime, a concept very close to duck-typing and extreme late binding.
+He later criticized heavily C++ and Java for going in a very different direction to this.

 #### Missing Messaging?

 Using interface type assertion (or conversion), we can check at runtime if a type has a method (or a set of method) of the exact signature we would like to invoke, and call it.